Joyce Robertson: Young Children in Brief Separation

 The Robertsons started their work by conducting a comprehensive research review, similar to the type of review that Yarrow conducted.
 The purpose of the project was to study the influence of factors such as age, level of maturity and object constancy, previous parent-child relationships and quality of substitute care, on the responses of young children to separation from their mother, seeking to identify optimal substitute care.
 The subjects were between 1.5 and 2.5 years old, healthy, loved and never previously out of their mothers care.
 The methods involved non-statistical naturalist observations throughout day while the Robertsons were away, using checklists and tape recordings.
-During the 1950's, James Robertson had used a 16 mm movie camera to study the reactions of young children who were admitted to hospital for treatment, and he planned to make 20 minute Cinéma vérité recordings every day for later study..
+During the 1950's, James Robertson had used a 16 mm film camera to study the reactions of young children who were admitted to hospital for treatment, and he planned to make 20 minute Cinéma vérité recordings every day for later study.

 One child was to be observed over a nine-day period while staying in a residential nursery, where staff were professional and kind but could not and would not provide substitute mothering or take note and consideration of individual needs of the child.
-Four other children were selected to be taken into a workers home to act as a foster home where stress was eliminated and the individual needs of the child were met by one mothering person.
+Four other children were selected to be taken into a worker's home to act as a foster home where stress was eliminated and the individual needs of the child were met by one mothering person.
 The four children that were to be fostered were Kate, Thomas, Jane and Lucy whose mothers were going into hospital for a birth of a second child with no other family member available to care for them.
 The fifth child, John, whose mother was in the same situation as the other mothers, was admitted to a residential nursery.
 The ages of the fostered children and single residential child were as follows: